2006 People's Liberation Army Air Force KJ-200 crash: Background

 The aircraft involved was a PRC-produced Airborne Warning and Control System (AWACS) plane, one of four that were part of the country's efforts to expand its air defences.
 The exact model of aircraft involved was never officially identified, although it is believed to have been a KJ-200.
 The aircraft had been developed in 2002, and have been undergoing extensive tests since then.

 The plane was carrying thirty-five electronics and avionics technicians, as well as five crewmembers.
 It is believed by aviation experts that the large number of people on board the aircraft indicated that some form of test was being conducted.
 Carrying such a large number of people allowed the plane to avoid transmitting real time data back to the ground, which could be compromised by foreign intelligence services.

 Crash

-The aircraft flew into a hillside, killing all on board.
+While cruising at 28,000ft, the aircraft encountered icing conditions, entered an uncontrolled descent, likely stalled and partially disintegrated while in the air before crashing into a hillside, killing all 40 people on board.
 It was one of the worst disasters in the history of the Chinese air force.